DTS0112/Portfolio/index.md

 [Simple API]()

 # Markdown  <a id="Markdown"></a>
 I'd never heard of the Markdown language before exploring GitHub.
 It's easy to learn and use, but was frustrating early-on because of sparse options compared to HTML.
 Since then it's become clear that limited control keeps documents consistent and clean.
-It's hard to make a document look bad using Markdown, but I'm still trying :).
+It's hard to make a Markdown document look bad, but I'm still trying :).

 Check out the Markdown documents for the CMS project I'm developing.